 Seasonal influenza is an acute illness of the respiratory tract caused by influenza viruses.
-It is usually more common in periods from January to March and from July to August in Hong Kong.
+It is usually more common in periods from January to March/April and from July to August in Hong Kong.

 For healthy individuals, seasonal influenza is usually self-limiting with recovery in 2 – 7 days.
 Symptoms may include fever, cough, sore throat, runny nose, muscle pain, fatigue and headache; some may also have vomiting and diarrhoea.
 Cough is often severe and prolonged but fever and other symptoms generally resolve in 5 – 7 days.
 However, influenza can be a serious illness to the weak and frail or elderly people, and may be complicated by bronchitis, chest infection or even death.

 You should put on a surgical mask if you develop respiratory symptoms such as fever, cough, sore throat, runny nose, muscle pain, fatigue and headache; and should have adequate rest, drink plenty of water, refrain from work or attending class at school.
 You should seek medical advice if symptoms persist or deteriorate so that a diagnosis could be made early.
 Antibiotics, which target bacterial infection but not viral infection, will not cure influenza or make recovery faster.
 In addition, antiviral agents may reduce severity and duration of illness but must be used under doctor's prescription.

 Influenza viruses mainly spread through droplets when infected people cough, sneeze or talk.
 The infection may also spread by direct contact with the secretions of infected persons.